-- ACC 101 Accounting Principles I\ 3 SHC This course introduces basic accounting procedures for analyzing, recording and summarizing financial transactions; adjusting and closing the financial records at the end of the accounting cycle; and preparing financial statements.
-Prerequisites: ENG 100, ENG 101 or ENG 165, or required test scores.
-(3/0) - ACC 102 Accounting Principles II\ 3 SHC This course emphasizes managerial accounting theory and practice in basic accounting and procedures for cost accounting, budgeting, cost-volume analysis and financial statement analysis.
-Prerequisites: ACC 101; ENG 100, ENG 101 or ENG 165.
-(3/0) - ACC 124 Individual Tax Procedures\ 3 SHC This course is a study of the basic income tax structure from the standpoint of the individual, including the preparation of individual income tax returns.
-Prerequisites: ENG 100, ENG 101 or ENG 165.
+- ACC 101 Accounting Principles I 3 SHC This course introduces basic accounting procedures for analyzing, recording and summarizing financial transactions; adjusting and closing the financial records at the end of the accounting cycle; and preparing financial statements.
+Prerequisites: RDG 100 or appropriate placement test scores.
+(3/0) - ACC 102 Accounting Principles II 3 SHC This course emphasizes managerial accounting theory and practice in basic accounting and procedures for cost accounting, budgeting, cost-volume analysis and financial statement analysis.
+Prerequisite: ACC 101.
+(3/0) - ACC 124 Individual Tax Procedures 3 SHC This course is a study of the basic income tax structure from the standpoint of the individual, including the preparation of individual income tax returns.
+Prerequisites: RDG 100 or appropriate placement test scores.
 (3/0) - ACC 150 Payroll Accounting 3 SHC This course introduces the major tasks of payroll accounting, employment practices, federal, state and local governmental laws and regulations.
-Various forms, records and tax reporting are emphasized.
-Prerequisites: ACC 101; ENG 100, ENG 101 or ENG 165.
+Internal controls and various forms, records and tax reporting are emphasized.
+Prerequisite: ACC 101.
 (3/0) - ACC 201 Intermediate Accounting I 3 SHC This course explores fundamental processes of accounting theory including the preparation of financial statements.
-Prerequisites: ACC 101 and ACC 102; ENG 100, ENG 101 or ENG 165.
+Prerequisites: ACC 101, ACC 102.
 (3/0) - ACC 202 Intermediate Accounting II 3 SHC This course covers the application of accounting principles and concepts to account evaluation and income determination, including special problems peculiar to corporations and the analysis of financial reports.
-Prerequisites: ACC 201; ENG 100, ENG 101 or ENG 165.
+Prerequisite: ACC 201.
 (3/0) - ACC 230 Cost Accounting I 3 SHC This course is a study of the accounting principles involved in job order cost systems.
 Analysis using information obtained from cost systems is included.
-Prerequisites: ACC 101 and ACC 102; ENG 100, ENG 101 or ENG 165.
+Prerequisites: ACC 101, ACC 102.
 (3/0) - ACC 240 Computerized Accounting 3 SHC This course is a study of using the computer to design and implement various accounting functions, including financial transactions, records, statements, reports and documents.
 This course serves as the capstone course for the Accounting program and includes WorkKeys and other assessment measures as appropriate to the profession.
-Prerequisites: ACC 101 and ACC 102; ENG 100, ENG 101 or ENG 165.
+Prerequisites: ACC 101, ACC 102.
 (3/0)